 Holme Cultram Abbey was founded for Cistercian monks in 1150, and, like Cartmel, retains the abbey church as the parish church.
 Sadly, this massive sandstone church suffered a huge fire in 2006.
 It is still under restoration, but the disaster has provided the opportunity for the West Cumbria Archaeological Society to excavate the grounds to identify the original cloisters and other features.
 Archaeological work continues this summer, thanks to a grant from the Heritage Lottery Fund.

 St. Paul’s at Irton is another ancient site.
 There has been a church here since a cross was erected in the churchyard in the 9th century.
-The current Victorian building is Grade 1 listed, and has some remarkable William Morris windows.
+The current Victorian building is Grade II* listed, and has some remarkable William Morris windows.
+A plaque by the font is in memorial to Robert Wilfred Skeffington-Lutwidge who was a commissioner in lunacy.
+The plaque tells the tragic tale of how he died after being hit on the head by a lunatic.

 St. Mary’s, Gosforth, is best known for the Norse cross in the graveyard.
 The cross is 14ft high, dates to around 940AD, and shows the crucifixion, stories from Norse myth, and Loki, a Norse devil.
 There are also two 10th century hogback tombstones in the church, shaped like Viking houses of the dead, complete with carved battle scenes.